Oleh Liashko: Political career

 Liashko was the candidate of the Radical Party in the 2014 Ukrainian presidential election.
 In the election he received 8.32% of the vote, ranking in 3rd place.

 Liashko was elected to the Kyiv City Council, since his party won three seats, and he headed its party list in the 2014 Kyiv local election.
 However, he decided not to become a deputy in the Kyiv City Council.

 In the 2014 Ukrainian parliamentary election, he led his party to win 22 seats.

 On 14 November 2016 he was physically attacked by Yuriy Boiko after calling him a "Kremlin agent".

 In the 2019 Ukrainian presidential election, Liashko gained 5.48% of the votes, this time ranking in 7th place.

 In the 2019 Ukrainian parliamentary election, Liashko lost his parliamentary seat.
 His party lost all its parliamentary seats because it only gained about 1%, which was too little to clear the 5% election threshold.
 The party also did not win any electoral district seats.

 Liashko unsuccessfully ran for a parliamentary seat (Chernihiv) in the sole additional election to the Verkohvna Rada held on 25 October 2020 at the same time as the country's 2020 local elections.
 Liashko took 31.78% of the vote, while his closest rival, Anatolii Hunko from Servant of the People won with 34.10%.

-In early October 2022 Liashko posted a video seemingly showing him taking the oath of induction into the Armed Forces of Ukraine.
-Since then he has published photos in military uniform and information about his service on social media.
+Military service

+In early October 2022 Liashko joined the Armed Forces of Ukraine.
+In 2024 he was appointed commander of a battalion specializing in unmanned systems.
+On 8 May 2026, Oleh Liashko was appointed commander of the 432nd separate unmanned systems regiment of the 11th Army Corps of the Vostok Command.
+In 2024 he was appointed commander of a battalion specializing in unmanned systems.

+In 2026 he was awarded the Order of Merit, with his battalion being recognized as one of the most effective combat drone units.